-Manage Your Transaction Quota
+Manage Your Performance Units Quota

-In most cases, sending all transaction events to Sentry would generate more performance data than you might find useful and might use up your transactions quota too quickly.
-Sentry provides tools to control the type and amount of transactions that are monitored.
-This allows you to have transaction data that's actionable and meaningful, and to manage your quota.
+In most cases, sending all Transaction and Transaction with Profiling events to Sentry could generate more performance data than you'd find useful and might use up your performance units too quickly.
+Sentry provides tools to control the type and amount of transactions and transactions with profiling that are monitored.
+This allows you to have performance data that's actionable and meaningful, and to manage your quota.

-Once you've completed the steps above, you can look at your events in aggregate in the "Usage Stats" tab of Stats.
+You can look at your events in aggregate in the "Usage Stats" tab of Stats.
 This information will help you answer key questions about the breakdown of your incoming events or which projects are consuming your quota.
 The answers to these questions can help you figure out where you need to do further fine-tuning of your SDK filters and configuration.

 event.type:transaction and then set the columns to

 Once the changes are applied, sort the "Results" table by the "COUNT()" column to display your busiest transactions: